-Is Sex Safe If You're An Essential Worker During The Coronavirus Outbreak?
+If You're An Essential Worker During Coronavirus, Read This Before Having Sex

 As if sex and dating weren't already complicated enough, enter COVID-19.
 With social distancing orders in place, you've either taken your dating game online or put it on pause entirely.
 But what does this new normal mean for co-habitating couples in which one or both partners have been deemed essential workers?
 Is sex safe if you’re an essential worker?

 According to the Centers for Disease Control and Prevention, COVID-19 (the disease caused by the novel coronavirus) primarily spreads from person to person when they're in close contact, which is defined as being within approximately six feet of one another.
 According to the CDC, "Spread happens when an infected person coughs, sneezes, or talks, and droplets from their mouth or nose are launched into the air and land in the mouths or noses of people nearby."
 Things in the bedroom get even trickier when you consider that asymptomatic people (people who are infected but show no symptoms) can also transmit the virus.
 Because it's such a difficult situation to navigate, Elite Daily spoke with Vincent R. Racaniello, Ph.D., a microbiology and immunology professor at Columbia University, and Amesh Adalja, MD, FIDSA, who specializes in emerging infectious disease, pandemic preparedness, and biosecurity, for their advice on how to handle this highly personal issue.

 First thing's first: Is sex safe for essential workers right now?